Pete Browning: Early career in Louisville

 Browning quickly distinguished himself as an exceptional slugger.
 He led the league in both batting (.378) and slugging (.510) in its first season, also finishing in the top five in home runs, runs, hits and total bases.
 He was consistently among the league's top batters through 1888, winning a second batting crown in 1885 and hitting .402 in 1887.
-In 1884, he acquired his first custom-made bat from the Hillerich & Bradsby company, collecting three hits in his first game using it and beginning a baseball tradition.
+In 1884, he acquired his first custom-made bat from the J.F.Hillerich company, collecting three hits in his first game using it and beginning a baseball tradition.

 Twice in the decade, he hit for the cycle: on August 8, 1886, and again on June 7, 1889.
 He also led the league in hits, total bases and on-base percentage in 1885.
 After suffering from mastoiditis from a young age, which caused him to lose his hearing and embarrassed him into avoiding school, resulting in essential illiteracy, he underwent the first of several surgeries to alleviate the condition in 1884, though the problem would afflict him throughout his career.

 Other aspects of Browning's game were less polished; he has usually been regarded as one of the worst fielders in major league history, although some recent assessments have begun to question that view.
 American Gladiator, his first biography, recounted numerous "web gems" by Browning from the beginning of his career to the very end.
 The revised assessment is that Browning was a superb outfielder when he was sober and not suffering from the effects of mastoiditis, a serious infection of the inner ear usually contracted during childhood.

 After being used primarily as an infielder in his first three seasons, playing every position except catcher over that span, he was shifted to the outfield on a permanent basis in 1885.
 While the inferior equipment of the time is somewhat of a mitigating factor, Browning's playing record presented various evidence against any hidden defensive prowess.
 So did his unusual habit of playing the infield while standing on one leg, which he claimed to have adopted in order to avoid collisions with other players; however, some sources have noted that his probable rationale was to gain an advantage against baserunners he could not hear by aiming one leg toward them, and that he continued to do so in the outfield because he couldn't hear his teammates on either side.
 An oft-reported story, possibly apocryphal, features one of Browning's managers claiming that the team would be better off with a wooden statue of an Indian in the outfield, since there was at least a slim chance that a batted ball might strike the statue and rebound back in the direction of the field.
 Indeed, he led league outfielders in errors in both 1886 and 1887.
 Browning's baserunning was also considered sub-par, exacerbated by his refusal to slide.